dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-google-cloud-functions.md

 ## 4. Monitor (and manually trigger) the cloud function

-To manually trigger the created function, you can open the trigger URL created by the Cloud function in the address bar.
+To manually trigger the created function, you can open the trigger URL created by the Cloud Function in the address bar.
 The message "Pipeline run successfully!" would mean that the pipeline was successfully run and the data was successfully loaded into the destination.

 That's it!
-Have fun using `dlt` in Google Cloud functions!
+Have fun using `dlt` in Google Cloud Functions!